Outlaw Johnny Black: Plot

 In the town of Cheyanne, Johnny Black arrives and sees an Indian kid being beaten up by white men.
 Johnny tries to rescue the kid, but is overpowered and jailed.
 Johnny warns that Brett Clayton is going to rob the bank, and sure enough he does, while also murdering several innocent people.

 In a flashback, it is revealed that many years ago, when Johnny's dad and mom were Exhibition shooters, Brett challenged Johnny's dad to a Quick Draw Duel, murdering him when he was unarmed.

-When is Johnny is about to be hung, he is saved by Indians and rides away on a horse, but the horse dies of thirst.
+When is Johnny is about to be hanged, he is saved by Indians and rides away on a horse, but the horse dies of thirst.
 Johnny is rescued once again by a preacher called Percy, but some Indians shoot Percy down unconscious, while Johnny flees in a horse carriage.
 Percy is later revived and forced to marry the Indian Chief's daughter.

 Johnny rides to the neighboring town and poses as Percy, whose girlfriend Bessie hugs Johnny mistaking him to be Percy, since she has never seen him, only having shared letters.
 Johnny learns that Tom is the baron who is trying to steal the land from the townsfolk.
 The next day, the real Percy arrives there having escaped the Indians, but Johnny convinces everyone that the Percy is actually Deacon.

 That night, Johnny finds a map pointing to a hidden treasure and attempts to locate it, while Bessie sleeps with Percy mistaking him for Johnny.
 Bessie's sister Jessie Lee chats and makes friends with Johnny.
 The next day at church, Johnny is forced to give a sermon, and repeats the talk on forgiveness given by his father on the last day of his life, leaving the congregation very impressed.
 The two sisters Bessie and Jessie confront Johnny about the previous night's indiscretions, and angrily break up with him.

 A fight starts at the local bar, and Marshal Cove guesses Johnny's real identity.
 Johnny says he knows why Tom is interested in the land and shows Cove the treasure map, but Tom's henchman Eddie overhears their conversation and shoots down Cove.
 Johnny shows Jessie the map, and they realize that Tom wants the oil on the property, and is willing to kill everyone on his path.

 Tom kidnaps Jessie, and demands the deed to the land be signed within a day.
 Percy and Bessie reconcile and get together, but Johnny is thrown in jail for shooting Cove.
 Percy visits Johnny and gives him a Bible which contains a key to the jail cell, using which Johnny frees himself and Jessie, and shoots down Tom's men.
 Brett arrives with his men, threatening to kill everyone in the town, but Percy appears with the Indians, as do Marshal Cove and Johnny.
 A fight ensues, when Johnny shoots down Brett, finally avenging his father's death.

 Money is coming to the town, Johnny is elected the new sheriff and everyone dances in celebration.